Alenta/AdventOfCode/README.md

 Day 2 was harder or maybe I had trouble focusing, skipped bonus but might go back to it. * </br>
 Day 3 was doable quickly enough. ** </br>
 Day 4 was...
 Harder. * </br>
+Day 5, spent half the time trying to understand the challenge prompt. ** </br>